top of page

 Acerca de

-I didn’t know the signs and symptoms of childhood cancer and believed it was rare and therefore unlikely to ever happen.
-I now know that 1 in 320 children will be diagnosed with cancer by the time they are 20.
-Each childhood cancer is rare (there is over 88 different subtypes) but collectively childhood cancer is not rare!
+As parents we weren't aware of the signs and symptoms of childhood cancer, believing it was rare and therefore, unlikely to ever happen.
+We now know that 1 in 320 children will be diagnosed with cancer by the time they are 20.
+Each childhood cancer is rare (there is over 88 different sub-types) but collectively childhood cancer is not rare!

-Childhood cancer is the NUMBER ONE killer of children under the age of 15 yet shockingly there is no training course for health professionals.
-There is some given during their training but once they qualify there is no training course on childhood cancer.
+Childhood cancer is the NUMBER ONE killer of children under the age of 15 yet, alarmingly there are no training courses in paediatric cancer specifically for health professionals.
+GP's are provided some during their training programme but once qualified, there are no UK official courses for health professionals.
 The recent statistics show an average GP practice in the UK would expect to see a case of cancer in a child or young person every 1.8 years.
-We all know the sooner cancer is detected the better the outcomes.
-Time and time again we hear of stories of children having been repeatedly misdiagnosed.
-We believe that improved training of what to look out for along with the message that it isn’t rare will increase health professionals detecting it sooner.
+We are all aware the sooner cancer is detected the better the outcomes.
+We believe that by improving training into paediatric cancer signs and symptoms along with awareness it isn’t rare, will increase the chances of health professionals detecting it sooner.

-My story is not unique, I have heard of so many stories of parents going back and forward to GPs, A and E and each time told their child had other reasons they could be poorly.
-We must start changing this especially when 53% of children are diagnosed through A and E (22% of adults are diagnosed through A and E by comparison).
-This statistic was prior to covid!
+Sophie's story is not unique - we have heard of so many stories of parents going back and forward to their GPs, A&E and each time told their child had other reasons they could be poorly.
+This must change - especially when 53% of children are diagnosed through A&E (in comparison 22% of adults are diagnosed in A&E).

 bottom of page